Sus80/API-URL-Catcher/README.md

 ## Status

-MVP is functional.
+MVP is functional but currently experiencing performance issues (freezing, blocking the bookmark bar).
+Debugging in progress.
 Styling and learning content are in progress.

 ## Ethical Note